-#34 of the second edition of the Ordo Celebrandi Matrimonium provides that when marriage is celebrated within Mass, the ritual Mass ("Wedding Mass") is used with white vestments or those of a festive color.
-(Unofficial translation): "But on the days listed in nos.
-1-4 of the table of liturgical days [cf. General Norms for the Liturgical Year and the Calendar], the Mass of the day is used with its proper readings; the nuptial blessing is given during the Mass and, as circumstances suggest, the proper formulary of the solemn blessing is used.
-During the season of Christmas and in Ordinary Time, when a marriage is celebrated within Sunday Mass in which the parish community participates, the Mass of the Sunday is used.
+#34 of the second edition of The Order of Celebrating Matrimony provides that:

+Whenever Marriage is celebrated within Mass, the Ritual Mass "The Celebration of Marriage" is used with sacred vestments of the color white or of a festive color.
+On those days listed in nos.
+1-4 of the Table of Liturgical Days [cf. General Norms for the Liturgical Year and the Calendar], however, the Mass of the day is used with its own readings, with inclusion of the Nuptial Blessing, and, if appropriate, the proper formula for the final blessing.

+If, however, during Christmas and Ordinary Time, the parish community participates in Sunday Mass during which Marriage is celebrated, the Mass of the Sunday is used.

-"The liturgy of the word designed for the celebration of marriage has great impact on catechesis about the sacrament itself and about inculcating marital duties.
-When the ritual Mass for Marriage, ("Wedding Mass") is not used, one of the readings may be taken from the texts provided for the celebration of marriage."
+Nevertheless, since a Liturgy of the Word adapted for the celebration of Marriage has a great impact of handing on of catechesis about the Sacrament itself and about the duties of the spouses, when the Mass "For the Celebration of Marriage" is not said, one of the readings may be taken from the texts provided for the celebration of Marriage."